 Good life either requires intelligence, ignorance or just being a decent human being.
 The older I get the more I see how much I still don’t understand and how many things I don’t know.
 This is why I really enjoy my Kindle (and after nine years the darn thing still works flawlessly) for reading books of various topics.
-Here are some book titles I think they’re worth reading:
+I am vastly interested in technology, engineerg being my passion.

 - Extreme Ownership,